intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch_inference.md

 ```

 ### Quantization using Post-training Optimization Tools
-Post-training Optimization Tools is provided by OpenVINO toolkit.
-To use POT, you need to install OpenVINO same in [OpenVINO acceleration](#openvino-acceleration):
+The POT(Post-training Optimization Tools) is provided by OpenVINO toolkit.
+To use POT, you need to install OpenVINO as the same in [OpenVINO acceleration](#openvino-acceleration):
 ```shell
 pip install openvino-dev
 ```
-Take the example in [Runtime Acceleration](#runtime-acceleration), add quantization:
+Take the example in [Runtime Acceleration](#runtime-acceleration), and add quantization:
 ```python
 ov_q_model = trainer.quanize(model, accelerator='openvino', calib_dataloader=dataloader)
 # run simple prediction with transparent acceleration